SupplyFrame/django-tidyenum/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-dj-enumfield could always use more documentation, whether as part of the
+django-tidyenum could always use more documentation, whether as part of the
-official dj-enumfield docs, in docstrings, or even on the web in blog posts,
+official django-tidyenum docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/tindie/dj-enumfield/issues.
+The best way to send feedback is to file an issue at https://github.com/tindie/django-tidyenum/issues.

 If you are proposing a feature: